NooraHealth/LLM-Project-doc-site/docs/Intent Recognition System/Engineering/Development.md

 <!-- ![Untitled](../Engineering%20f06030dea04e40cf84573246d73d39f9/Untitled.png) -->

 ### System Components

-### Message Reception and
+### Message Reception and Pre-processing

-Pre-processing

 Ingestion API: Utilize Python’s Fast API framework to create RESTful APIs that efficiently handle incoming messages from turn’s webhook (or Meta’s cloud business manager.)

 Pre-processing Service: Implement a service to sanitize and standardize messages by removing special characters, converting text to lowercase, and other necessary pre processing steps to ensure data quality for NLP/LLM analysis.

-### NLP and

-Machine Learning for Intent Classification:
+### NLP and Machine Learning for Intent Classification:

+Intent Recognition: Turn stacks/Journey to trigger custom webhook hosting the LLM Chat Bot Application that does classification.

+#### Method 1

-Method 1: Easy and Fast Dev Time but a bit Expensive:
+Easy and Fast Dev Time but a bit Expensive:

-GPT-4 Classification: Leverage GPT-4 for direct message classification, bypassing the need for a separate translation layer, suitable for straightforward intent recognition tasks.More Dev time but cheaper and less accurate:
+GPT-4 Classification: Leverage GPT-4 for direct message classification, bypassing the need for a separate translation layer,suitable for straightforward intent recognition tasks.More Dev time but cheaper and less accurate:

+##### Method 2

-Method 2:  Translation services and NLP Libraries: For multilingual support, integrate ai4bharat’s transliteration and translation services followed by TensorFlow or PyTorch for machine learning.
+Translation services and NLP Libraries: For multilingual support, integrate ai4bharat’s transliteration and translation services followed by TensorFlow or PyTorch for machine learning.
 Use NLP libraries like NLTK or spaCy for additional text processing and classification into predefined intent categories.

 Model Training: Employ supervised learning techniques with a well-labeled dataset containing diverse examples of user messages mapped